dqops/dqo/docs/reference/yaml/monitoring/table-daily-monitoring-checks.md

 ___

-## TableAvailabilityDailyMonitoringChecksSpec
+## TableComparisonDailyMonitoringChecksSpec
-Container of built-in preconfigured data quality checks on a table level that are detecting the table availability.
+Container of built-in comparison (accuracy) checks on a table level that are using a defined comparison to identify the reference table and the data grouping configuration.
+ Contains the daily monitoring comparison checks.